A Brief History

 Below (in chronological order) are the websites I designed and developed for personal (as opposed to professional) reasons.

 http://www.shoestring.org | Originally Published in 1995 | Redesigned in 2019

 An extensive website, which I conceived, designed, developed, and maintained for the San Francisco non-profit corporation Shoestring Radio Theatre.
 The site provides information about the company’s two nationally-syndicated, weekly radio programs: “Movie Magazine International” (film reviews) and “Shoestring Radio Theatre” (radio dramas).

 A website I conceived, designed and developed for Berkeley-based singer-songwriter Nico Pemantle to help him promote his music online.
-The site includes Pemantle’s bio, information on his two albums, several complete songs available for MP3 streaming or download, and a feedback form.
+The site includes Pemantle’s bio, information about his two albums, and several complete songs available for playback.

 “Crunchy Frog Comedy” is a sketch comedy audio show inspired in large part by Monty Python’s Flying Circus.